fertrig/trigoso.xyz/static/resume.md

 _Lead Software Engineer • June 2024 - December 2024 • [teamsynco.com](https://teamsynco.com)_

 **Led the development of a real-time chat application with offline functionality.**
-**Built applications for iOS, Android, and the web using Flutter, Swift, and Typescript.**
+**Built applications for iOS, Android, and the web using Flutter, Swift, and TypeScript.**

 Built UI features in iOS and Android using Flutter.
 Developed mobile native integrations using Flutter method channels, Swift, and Kotlin.
 Learned Swift and SwiftUI to develop an iOS Share Extension.
-Developed a WebSockets client using Typescript.
+Developed a WebSockets client using TypeScript.

 Worked with GraphQL clients on web, Flutter, Swift.
 Used Riverpod in Flutter.